PsyTeachR/data-skills-v1/docs/08-scatterplots.md

 It seems fairly obvious that there might be a negative relationship between happiness and depression, so instead we want to look at whether this relationship changes depending on different demographic variables.

 Just like in the last chapter, we need to ensure that R knows what type of data each variable is.
-At the moment, `sex`, `educ`, and `income` are all registered as numeric variables, but we know that they're really categories.
+At the moment, `sex` and `educ` are all registered as numeric variables, but we know that they're really categories.

 ```r